 Analyzing Barrick Gold's Unusual Options Activity

-On Tuesday, shares of Barrick Gold (NYSE:GOLD) saw unusual options activity.
-After the option alert, the stock price moved down to $20.59.
+On Friday, shares of Barrick Gold (NYSE:GOLD) saw unusual options activity.
+After the option alert, the stock price moved up to $20.77.

 - Option Type: TRADE